Dallinger/Griduniverse/HACKING.md

 If it's a dependency only at build time, use `yarn add [pkg] --dev`.

-This updates the `yarn.lock` file which records the specific releases which were used.
+This updates the `yarn.lock` file, which records the specific releases which were used.
 Other developers will get those releases when they run `yarn`.
 Updates to `yarn.lock` should be committed to version control.